flashcordon/Recommandations/Podcasts-en-anglais.md

 - [Futuremakers](https://podcasts.ox.ac.uk/series/futuremakers)
 > Oxford academics debate key issues for the future of society.
 Series two - Conversations on how we respond to a changing climate, and how humanity will cope and thrive in an uncertain future, with some of the world’s leading thinkers.
 Season One was all about Artificial Intelligence...
 Durée des épisodes : 1h.
 En anglais.
 - [Armchair Explorer](https://www.armchair-explorer.com/)
+> The world's greatest adventurers tell their best story from the road.
+Each episode is cut documentary style and set to music and cinematic effects to create an immersive storytelling experience.
+No long-winded interviews, just straight to the heart of the action.
+DUrée des épisodes : 30 minutes à 1h.
 - [Overheard at National Geographic](https://www.nationalgeographic.com/podcasts/overheard/)
+> Whale American Idol.
+Underwater pyramids.
+A honeybee chop shop.
+Each week we'll dive into one of the curiously delightful conversations we've overheard around National Geographic's headquarters.
+You'll be introduced to the explorers, photographers and scientists at the edges of our big, bizarre, and beautiful world.
+Durée des épisodes : 15 à 25 minutes.
 - [The History of exploration Podcast](https://historyofexploration.net/)
+> A podcast telling the story of history's great explorers, from the early classical voyages of exploration to modern times.
+Durée des épisodes : 35 minutes à 1h05.
 - [The explorers Podcast](https://explorerspodcast.com/)
+> A podcast about the greatest explorers in history.Durée des épisodes : 25 minutes à 1h15.

 ## Space and astronomy